ShreyashCC/Dog-breed-classification-deep-learning-/README.md

   To use this project for dog breed classification, follow these steps:

  * Clone this repository.
- * Download the Stanford Dogs Dataset and preprocess it as necessary.
+ * Download the kggle and preprocess it as necessary.
  * Train the model using your dataset or pre-trained weights.
  * Evaluate the model's performance on your test data.
  * Use the model for classifying dog breeds from My_Dog_Images.